Reiracode/react-leaflet-map/README.md

 - Search bar for users to search for ubike stations by name or location.
 - Filter function to filter ubike stations by availability and distance.
 - Mobile responsive design for users to use the application on mobile devices.
+- Display locations of all Ubike stations in Taiwan
+- View detailed information of each station including available bikes and parking spaces
+- Toggle heatmap to visualize bike availability
+- Responsive design optimized for mobile devices

 ## Technologies Used